 Ms. Sanders has served as the President of Carol P. Sanders Consulting, LLC, providing consulting services to the insurance and technology industries, since June 2015.
 From June 2013 until June 2015, she served as Executive Vice President, Chief Financial Officer and Treasurer of Sentry Insurance Company.
 Previously she served as the Executive Vice President and Chief Operating Officer of Jewelers Mutual Insurance Company from November 2012 until June 2013, where she also served as Senior Vice President, Chief Financial Officer and Treasurer from May 2011 until November 2012 and as Chief Financial Officer and Treasurer from 2004 until May 2011, after holding a series of positions of increasing responsibility in finance, accounting, treasury and tax.
-Ms. Sanders is currently a member of the board of directors of Alliant Energy Corporation, a public utility holding company, where she serves as the Lead Independent Director, Chair of the Nominating and Governance Committee, and as a member of the Audit Committee and the Executive Committee, as a member of the board of directors of First Business Financial Services, Inc., a registered bank holding company, where she serves as Chair of the Audit Committee and as a member of the Compensation Committee, and a member of the board of directors of GuideOne Insurance Group, a mutual insurance company.
+Ms. Sanders is currently a member of the board of directors of Alliant Energy Corporation, a public utility holding company, where she serves as the Lead Independent Director, Chair of the Nominating and Governance Committee, and as a member of the Audit Committee and the Executive Committee, and a member of the board of directors and Chair of the Risk Committee of GuideOne Insurance Group, a mutual insurance company.
+Ms. Sanders previously served on the board of directors of First Business Financial Services, Inc., a registered bank holding company from 2016 until December 2024.
+She brings significant experience related to strategic leadership, finance and audit, human capital management and risk management to the Board.

-Age: 70 Director Since: 2019 Committees: Governance and Human Capital
+Committees: Governance and Human Capital

-Canadian Tire Corporation (2019 to present)
+· Canadian Tire Corporation (2019 to present)